Ashwani-Srivastava/Oellfare/readme.md

+## To change theem
+ * Just change the respective tags in app-root

+## To change NGO
+ * Update src/assets/ngo.json, src/assets/fund.json with the json files of the Ngo, that is needed

 # Ionic PWA Toolkit

 The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.